 These recommendations are consistent with a Science Advisory issued by the American Heart Association, American Cancer Society, and American Urological Association, in the February 2010 issue of the journal, Circulation.

 Some GnRH agonists are also used in women for the management of endometriosis, preoperative improvement of anemia caused by uterine fibroids, and palliative treatment of advanced breast cancer.
 For uses other than breast cancer, the recommended length of treatment with GnRH agonists should not exceed one year.
 There are no known comparable epidemiologic studies evaluating the risk of diabetes and cardiovascular disease in women taking GnRH agonists.

 Some GnRH agonists are also used in children to treat central precocious puberty.
 There are no studies that have evaluated the risk of diabetes and heart disease in children taking GnRH agonists.

 This communication is in keeping with FDA's commitment to inform the public about its ongoing safety review of drugs.
 The Agency will continue to review information relating to this safety concern as more information becomes available.

 Thank you for listening.
 The FDA is committed to keeping healthcare professionals informed of the latest safety information.
 If you any have questions about this safety communication, you can reach the Division of Drug Information at the following email address: email@example.com.

-Podcast for Healthcare Professionals: Ongoing Safety Review of GnRH Agonists and possible increased risk of diabetes and certain cardiovascular diseases - mp3(MP3 - 10.5MB) FDA Drug Safety Communication: Ongoing Safety Review of GnRH Agonists and possible increased risk of diabetes and certain cardiovascular diseases
+Podcast for Healthcare Professionals: Ongoing Safety Review of GnRH Agonists and possible increased risk of diabetes and certain cardiovascular diseases - mp3(MP3 - 10.5MB) [ARCHIVED] FDA Drug Safety Communication: Ongoing Safety Review of GnRH Agonists and possible increased risk of diabetes and certain cardiovascular diseases